Nana (manga): Films

 Mika Nakashima (left, 2023) and Aoi Miyazaki (right, 2017) starred as Nana Osaki and Nana Komatsu (in the 2005 film) respectively.

-Two live-action film adaptations have been made for Nana.
+Two live-action film adaptations were produced.
 The first, Nana, was released on September 3, 2005.
 The film stars Mika Nakashima as Nana Osaki, Aoi Miyazaki as Hachi (Nana Komatsu), Ryuhei Matsuda as Ren Honjou, Tetsuji Tamayama as Takumi Ichinose, Hiroki Narimiya as Nobuo Terashima, and Kenichi Matsuyama as Shinichi Okazaki.
 The DVD edition was released on March 3, 2006.
 The film grossed more than at Japanese box office and stayed in the top 10 for several weeks.

-A sequel, Nana 2, was announced right after the first film debuted.
-However, on August 4, 2006, Toho stated that shooting would begin mid-September and that the film was to be released on December 9, 2006.
-Miyazaki, Matsuda and Matsuyama would not be reprising their respective roles as Hachi, Ren and Shin; as such, their roles were assigned to Yui Ichikawa, Nobuo Kyo and Kanata Hongō, respectively.
-Some locations from the manga had been changed for the film, and many plot differences were introduced as well.
+A sequel, Nana 2, premiered on December 9, 2006.
+Miyazaki, Matsuda and Matsuyama would not be reprising their respective roles as Hachi, Ren, and Shin; as such, their roles were assigned to Yui Ichikawa, Nobuo Kyo, and Kanata Hongō, respectively.